 Book Everything in Advance

 In the age of the internet, everything is just one click away.
-Booking flights, accommodations, reservations, all such things can be done online from any part of the world.
+Booking flights, accommodations, reservations, and all such things can be done online from any part of the world.
 As a part of my Eastern Europe Travel tips, this is a really important one.

 Spontaneity, although, is a great move while planning road trips as I’ve stated earlier, it is crucial to books things in advance while going to a region like Eastern Europe.
 Especially if you’re going during the peak seasons, most bed and breakfasts, guided tours and flight tickets are reserved.